10 Push Notification Best Practices for eCommerce Brands

 Not all customers are alike.

-By segmenting them you can tailor your messages so that they’re more likely to hit.
+By segmenting them you can tailor your messages so that they’re more likely to hit the mark.

 Here are a few ways you could segment them.
 You'll have to decide which are appropriate for your own business.